BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/battle_companies.md

 * **The Drake's Lair**

 The company has entered the Cave Drake's nest, and it will ferociously protect it at any cost.
 Do not place a marker for the Cave Drake's Protect the Nest special rule as normal; instead, the Cave Drake always counts as being within 3" of the marker and so will always gain the benefits.

-**PARTICIPANTS**

-Your Battle Company.

-Cave Drake, 4 Moria Goblins with shield, 4 Moria Goblins with spear, 4 Moria Goblins with bow.

 **REWARDS**